telerik/reporting-docs/knowledge-base/how-to-change-report-parameter-date-format-in-html5-mvc-report-viewer.md

 ```

-The property *ParameterEditors* of the ReportViewer should be set in the body section of the ReportViewer .cshtml file, and it will look like this
+The property *ParameterEditors* of the ReportViewer should be set in the body section of the **ReportViewer.cshtml file**, and it will look like this

 ```cs
 <body>